cozmo-zh/zearches/internal/README.md

-These packages could be extracted into standalone public libraries if they are useful.
+These packages could be refactored into separate public libraries if they are useful.